abhiranjan2429/learning-vehicleparkingapp/README.md

   ## Participants
     This application is developed in GO.
 It uses a distributed event streaming platform called Apache KAFKA and DB as MongoDB.
 Application has 5 different services.
-This can run both natively and as container service.
-    It has Confluent Apache Kafka, and Mongodb container aloing with docker-compose to make it container ready.
+    This can run both natively and as container service.It has Confluent Apache Kafka, and Mongodb container aloing with docker-compose to make it container ready.

   ## Running Vehicleparkingapp in container
       Prerequisite